titanlambda/identity-cloning-toolkit-ICT/README.md

 The entire project has mainly 3 componenets:
 - Brain - NLP engine which will respond to a question with a similar utterance of mine.
 - Voice - Voice cloning which will clone my voice and say the response generated in the previous step (Work In Progress, as of now we are using google text to speech engine.)
-- Face - Video generation
+- Face - Video generation where we used [LipGAN](https://github.com/Rudrabha/LipGAN) library to generate video at runtime and play in response of the question asked as if the user is talking to a person.

 ### Architecture:
 ![](https://github.com/titanlambda/identity-cloning/blob/master/sample_output/architecture.png)